 You can optionally display process tasks in groups within the Process task pane.
 This feature is intended to be used for steps where users may have many active tasks at one time, so that the groupings can help the step owners identify and complete their tasks.
-Groupings can be defined on a per step basis, so that each step can use a different grouping or no grouping as needed.

-To configure a process step to display its tasks in groupings, use the Grouping Column option in the step properties of the plan file process definition:
+To configure a process step to display its tasks in groupings, use the Grouping Column option for the step.
+This option is located in the Display Settings for Process Task Pane section of the step properties.